 Liz Vincent – Skeptics

-Liz would invite Skeptics to present themselves on the tours – she believed the ghosts loved them.
+She would invite Skeptics to present themselves on the tours – she believed the ghosts loved them.
 But she had little time for them as she felt they were negative.
 She recalled one tour in the Picton Tunnel (also known as Redbank Range Tunnel) where a skeptic screamed and ran off – Liz found out later than a woman appeared to him – apparently his life was never the same after that.
+Some say that the woman was Emily Bollard who was died after being run over by a train in the tunnel.

 People experienced different things in the tunnel.
 One girl completely “lost it” and went hysterical after a woman appeared and blocker her exit from the tunnel.
 Nobody else saw the woman.

 One tour of ten stayed a full night in the tunnel.
 They experienced random lights.
-Liz believed that some people are more receptive than others – and whether they are an old or new soul.
+She believed that some people were more receptive than others – depending if they were an old soul or a new one.

-Liz Vincent gave the ghost tours much credibility.
+The encourageable Liz, gave the ghost tours much credibility.
 She was a respected historian with many books in print including – Tale of Wollondilly, Brief History of Picton, Forgotten Village of (UPPER) Picton, Tales of Old Macarthur, Tales of Old Camden and Town of Camden.
+Years later they are still trying to resurrect her tours – but as yet nobody has shown the passion, knowledge and drive to do them like Liz.
+She was one of a kind.
+A local story in the Macarthur Chronicle sings her praises.

 Her library, desk and index cards can be found at the Wollondilly Heritage Centre and Museum.